Skip to content

 CGroup: /system.slice/ecs.service

-If the issue is caused because of a disconnected agent, then run the following command to restart the ECS agent:
+If the issue is caused by a disconnected agent, then run the following command to restart the ECS agent:

-Note: There's no output returned after you run the preceding commands.
+Note: There's no output returned after you run the preceding command.

 To verify that the agent is running, run the following command: